-Cool off with a summer mocktail — that is, a delicious beverage that doesn't have any alcohol in it.
-Whether you're at a barbecue or just hanging out on the front porch on a steamy summer night, sipping on an icy drink will cool you down.
-From Mexican drinks that are non-alcoholic to booze-free Indian sips, there's a chilled drink for everyone during the summer months.
+Cool off with a summer mocktail—that is, a delicious beverage that doesn't have any alcohol in it.
+Whether you're at a barbecue or just hanging out on the front porch on a steamy summer night, sipping on a flavorful and interesting icy drink will cool you down and put a smile on your face.
+From Mexican drinks that are non-alcoholic to booze-free Indian-inspired sips, there's a chilled drink for everyone during the summer months.

 01 of 05

-If you're looking for Mexican drinks that are non-alcoholic, try an agua fresca.
+If you're looking for a Mexican drink that is non-alcoholic, try an agua fresca.
 Literally translated as "fresh water," agua fresca is popular in Mexico and is an alcohol-free blend of water and sugar with fruit, flowers, seeds, or cereals.
-The most commons flavors include hibiscus, tamarind, and horchata, but it can be made with ingredients ranging from mango and strawberry to chia and alfalfa.
+The most common flavors include hibiscus, tamarind, and horchata, but it can be made with ingredients ranging from mango and strawberry to chia and alfalfa.

 Agua fresca shouldn't be confused with refrescos from Guatemala and Nicaragua.
-Though they are often referred to as frescos for short, these drinks are bottled soft drinks — though they are an option for a South-of-the-border non-alcoholic drink during the summer months, too.
+Though they are often referred to as frescos for short, refrescos are bottled soft drinks.

 02 of 05